JeloydD/RC-Helicopter-107g-Leap/README.md

-> \*\*This project presented two major challenges: software compatibility and hardware circuitry.\*\*
+> This project presented two major challenges: software compatibility and hardware circuitry.

-While the software installation and configuration required careful selection of compatible tools and SDK versions, \*\*the most challenging part of this project was the electronic circuitry\*\*.
+While the software installation and configuration required careful selection of compatible tools and SDK versions, the most challenging part of this project was the electronic circuitry.

-As an \*\*IT graduate with a stronger background in programming\*\*, the software development and coding aspects were more familiar.
-However, the hardware side—particularly \*\*IR transmission circuitry, current limiting, transistor switching, and timing-sensitive signal generation\*\*—required significant additional research and experimentation.
+As an IT graduate with a stronger background in programming, the software development and coding aspects were more familiar.
+However, the hardware side—particularly IR transmission circuitry, current limiting, transistor switching, and timing-sensitive signal generation—required significant additional research and experimentation.